lawrenceagles/nodejs-in-action/chapter31-async-control-flow-patterns-with-promises-async-await/README.md

 A revision of the v3 version, using promises, in which the links are downloaded in parallel, but limited to the degree of concurrency with which a `TaskQueue` is created.

 #### Exercise 1: [File Concatenation](./e01-file-concatenation/)
-Write the implementation of `concatFiles(...)`, a callback-style function that takes two or more paths to text files in the file system and a destination file.
+Write the implementation of `concatFiles(...)`, a promise-based function that takes two or more paths to text files in the file system and a destination file.

+This function must copy the contents of every source file into the destination file, respecting the order of the files as provided by the arguments list.
+Also, the function must be able to handle an arbitrary number of arguments.